openstack-security/openstack-security.github.io/_posts/2016-09-22-maturing-the-security-project.markdown

 required to deliver and enhance security within OpenStack.

 ## Moving Forward
-For starters, I think it's clear by now that **I want the Security Project to have the opportunity to stay within the big-tent**.
+I think it's clear by now that **I want the Security Project to have the opportunity to stay within the big-tent**.
 I'd like to **continue on as PTL** at least through a period of maturing the Security Project to ensure that our baseline operations are aligned with what the wider community expects of any big-tent project.

 I want the opportunity to improve the score card above and have us achieving everything on that list.
 I see no reason why we can't begin acting on these things now and that our status can easily be judged on this basis during the next election cycle.